 The Ising model of ferromagnetism in statistical mechanics models the probability of a point in space flipping between positive or negative spin.
 The probability of this change happening depends on the local entropy: the probability is higher if the change of state would move the site closer to energetic equilibrium with its local neigborhood.
 That is, nearby cells are more likely to become the same than to become different.

-This creates two opposing forces, one diffusion like, which promotes order, and one destructive, which induces chaos.
+This implies two opposing tendencies, one diffusion like and convergent, which promotes order (entropy reduction), and one destructive, which induces divergent chaos (temperature).

 https://www.shadertoy.com/view/tXtcz2